 Federal Marijuana Law

 There are two types of federal sentencing laws: sentencing guidelines, enacted by the United States Sentencing Commission, and mandatory sentencing laws, enacted by Congress.
 The Sentencing Commission was created in 1987 to combat sentencing disparities across jurisdictions.
 The current mandatory minimum sentences were enacted in a 1986 drug bill.
-Federal sentencing guidelines take into account not only the amount of marijuana but also past convictions.
-Not all marijuana convictions require jail time under federal sentencing guidelines, but all are eligible for imprisonment.
+Federal sentencing guidelines take into account not only the amount of cannabis involved in the arrest but also the past convictions of the accused.
+Not all cannabis convictions require jail time under federal sentencing guidelines, but all are eligible for imprisonment.

 If convicted and sentenced to jail, a minimum of 85% of that sentence must be served.
-The higher the marijuana amount, the more likely one is to be sentenced to jail time, as opposed to probation or alternative sentencing.
-Low-level offenses, even with multiple prior convictions, may end up with probation for the entire sentence of one to twelve months, and no jail time required.
-Possession of over 1 kg of marijuana with no prior convictions carries a sentence of six to twelve months with a possibility of probation and alternative sentencing.
+The higher the amount of cannabis, the more likely one is to be sentenced to jail time, as opposed to probation or alternative sentencing.
+Even for a defendant with multiple prior convictions, being charged with low-level offenses may lead to probation for the entire sentence of one to twelve months, with no jail time required.
+Possession of over 1 kg of cannabis with no prior convictions carries a sentence of six to twelve months with a possibility of probation and alternative sentencing.
 Over 2.5 kg with no criminal record carries a sentence of at least six months in jail; with multiple prior convictions, a sentence might be up to two years to three years in jail with no chance for probation.

+In United States v.
+Booker (2005), a Supreme Court decision from January 2005, the court ruled that the federal sentencing guidelines (as outlined above) are advisory and no longer mandatory.
 In addition to the sentencing guidelines, there are statutory mandatory minimum sentences, which remain in effect after United States v.
-Booker and primarily target offenses involving large amounts of marijuana.
-There is a five-year mandatory minimum for cultivation of 100 plants or possession of 100kgs, and there is a ten-year mandatory minimum for these offenses if the defendant has a prior felony drug conviction.
-Cultivation or possession of 1000kg or 1000 plants triggers a ten-year mandatory minimum, with a twenty-year mandatory sentence if the defendant has one prior felony drug conviction, and a life sentence with two prior felony drug convictions.
+Booker and primarily target offenses involving large amounts of cannabis.
+There is a five-year mandatory minimum for cultivation of 100 plants or possession of 100kgs, and there is a 10-year mandatory minimum for these offenses if the defendant has a prior felony drug conviction.
+Cultivation or possession of 1000kg or 1000 plants triggers a 10 year mandatory minimum, with a 20-year mandatory sentence if the defendant has one prior felony drug conviction, and a life sentence with two prior felony drug convictions.

 Conflict between State and Federal Law